-If we and Baker Hughes are unable to complete the acquisition, we would be subject to a number of risks, including the following:
+If we are unable to complete the acquisition, we would be subject to a number of risks, including the following:

-- we would not realize the anticipated benefits of the acquisition, including, among other things, increased operating efficiencies; - the attention of our management may have been diverted to the acquisition rather than to our own operations and the pursuit of other opportunities that could have been beneficial to us; - the potential loss of key personnel during the pendency of the acquisition as employees may experience uncertainty about their future roles with the combined company; - we will have been subject to certain restrictions on the conduct of our business, which may prevent us from making certain acquisitions or dispositions or pursuing certain business opportunities while the acquisition is pending; and - the trading price of our common stock may decline to the extent that the current market prices reflect a market assumption that the acquisition will be completed.
+- we would not realize the anticipated benefits of the acquisition, including, among other things, increased operating efficiencies; - the attention of our management will have been diverted to the acquisition rather than to our own operations and the pursuit of other opportunities that could have been beneficial to us; - the potential loss of key personnel during the pendency of the acquisition as employees may have experienced uncertainty about their future roles with the combined company; - we will have been subject to certain restrictions on the conduct of our business, which may have prevented us from making certain acquisitions or dispositions or pursuing certain business opportunities while the acquisition is pending; and - the trading price of our common stock may decline to the extent that the current market prices reflect a market assumption that the acquisition will be completed.

 If the acquisition is not completed, our ongoing businesses may be adversely affected.
-Under the merger agreement, we could be required, under certain circumstances, to pay Baker Hughes a termination fee of \$1.5 billion or, in certain circumstances where the termination of the merger agreement is related to failures to obtain the Regulatory Clearances, \$3.5 billion.
-If such a termination fee is payable, the payment of this fee could have material and adverse consequences to the financial condition and operations of Halliburton.
+If we are unable to close the acquisition by April 30, 2016, either Baker Hughes or we may terminate the merger agreement.
+Under the merger agreement, we could be required, in certain circumstances where the termination of the merger agreement is related to failures to obtain the Regulatory Clearances, to pay Baker Hughes a termination fee of \$3.5 billion.
+If we do not complete the acquisition, we will also recognize additional non-cash expenses as discussed further in Note 2 to the consolidated financial statements.
+Payment of the termination fee and incurring such expenses could have material and adverse consequences to the financial condition and operations of Halliburton.